Blood cancer

 But there are also other blood cancers called:

-To understand blood cancers, it can help to know more about your blood and blood cells.
+To understand blood cancers, it can help to know more about how the blood and blood cells work.

 Different types of blood cancer affect different types of cells in the blood.
 We explain more about the types below.